glasgowm148/ergonaut-handbook/home.md

 # Welcome to ergonaut.space
 ergonaut.space is the community wiki of the Ergo blockchain which showcases the possibilities and details of Ergo for non-technical people.
-If you are a developer or advanced user of cryptocurrencies, [docs.ergoplatform](http://docs.ergoplatform.org/) on GitHub may be a more appropriate source of information.
+If you are a developer or advanced user of cryptocurrencies, [docs.ergoplatform](http://docs.ergoplatform.org/) on GitHub may be a more appropriate source of information.You may also be interested in exploring the *official*  [Ergo wiki](https://github.com/ergoplatform/ergo/wiki) on github.

 ## What is Ergo?